matemagyari/clojure_study/projects/twitter-reader/README.md

   - sign up for Twitter
   - create a Twitter application on https://apps.twitter.com to get OAuth credentials.
 Both are simple processes, taking approximately 1 minute each.
-- Tweets arrive in json format, usually each in one chunk.
-Sometimes though a tweet is fragmented over multiple chunks, each containing only a part of the valid json document.
-You can create a buffer to deal with the situation, but in the first version I'd advise you to simply ignore these "bad" chunks.
 - Make sure that your credentials are not awailable for unauthorized person

 ### Potential rating ideas ###